campbellmbrown/grasshopper/README.md

 - **Name**
 - **Notes**

-Proxy jumps are saved to `%APPDATA%/StaSSH/proxy_jumps.json` on Windows.
+Proxy jumps are saved to `%APPDATA%/StaSSH/proxy_jumps.json` on Windows or `~/.config/stassh/proxy_jumps.json` on Linux.

 ## Port Forwarding